-Also acceptable for cruise travel, U.S. citizens can show proof of citizenship, such as a birth certificate issued by a government agency, accompanied by a government-issued photo I.D.
+Also acceptable for cruise travel (for cruises that begin and end in a U.S port), U.S. citizens can show proof of citizenship, such as a birth certificate issued by a government agency and accompanied by a government-issued photo I.D.

 Entry into Canada: If the cruise includes air travel to or from Canada, a valid, unexpired U.S. passport is required.
 Guests who have committed or been convicted of a crime may not be allowed into Canada - for more information, click here.